mirumee/satchless/doc/pricing/overview.rst

 -------------------

-The default handler shipped with satchless (``satchless.contrib.pricing.simpleqty.handler``) is a stupid one, absolutely unaware of currencies.
+The default handler shipped with satchless (``satchless.contrib.pricing.simpleqty.handler``) offers quantity-based discount in two forms:
+    * *per variant*: variant quantity changes the price.
+For example, you will get a discount for buying *≥n* yellow t-shirts, but adding green ones will not change the price.
+    * *per product*: quantity of all product's variants counts into a discount.
+You may get a lower price, depending on the total number of t-shirts ordered, no matter what colour they have.

+In the currency terms, this handler is a stupid one.
 It will automatically sign the price retrieved from database with any currency code you ask it.

 However, more advanced handlers for multi-currency shops should return a ``Price`` object **only** if a value is found for the currency they have been